regiscabaret/ExData_Plotting1/README.md

 		- Function name: draw_plot4()
 		- if TRUE is passed as parameter, generate plot4.png in plots folder
 	- main: executes all above functions to get the data and draw all plots into 4 png files in plots folder
+- data: the get_data() function will download the source file, unzip in this folder
+- plots: contains the four plots requested in the work assignment_

 # Instructions